UNEXPLAINED ANEMIA BABESIA MAY BE MISSED

 Clinical Takeaway

-Babesia infection can cause anemia by destroying red blood cells—and in rare cases, by triggering autoimmune hemolytic anemia.
+Babesia infection can cause anemia through direct destruction of red blood cells and, in rare cases, through autoimmune hemolytic anemia.

 References